aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

   }),
   vpc,
   domain: 'd-????????', // The ID of the domain for the cluster to join.
-  domainRole: iamRole, // Optional - will be create automatically if not provided.
+  domainRole: iamRole, // Optional - will be created automatically if not provided.
 });
 ```